Conductor

 Last updated:

 AI-generated content, or AI-created content as it’s also called, is a type of computer-generated copy that can replicate human writing and thinking.
 AI content generators take many forms and can write entire pieces of content—like articles and social media posts—or help brainstorm by simulating human interaction in a chat.
-Regardless of how you use it, AI-generated content is only growing more relevant, so it pays to learn the best way to leverage it.
+For enterprise organizations churning out content across dozens of channels, AI tools aren't just nice-to-haves anymore—they're how you keep up without burning out your team.

 What is AI-generated content?

-AI-generated content describes pieces of writing or designs that were created by machine learning based on human inputs rather than traditional content creation.
-This could include creating anything from long-form articles to Facebook ad copy.
+AI-generated content describes pieces of writing or designs created by generative AI (Gen AI)—artificial intelligence systems that can produce new, original content rather than just analyze existing information.
+These tools use machine learning based on human inputs to create anything from long-form articles to Facebook ad copy.
 Some tools even offer AI image generation.

 How does AI-generated content work?

 Natural language processing (NLP) involves training a machine learning algorithm with hundreds of datasets from books, articles, and other content to understand the nuances of language, such as grammar, syntax, and word choice.
-This means that ChatGPT essentially “predicts” the likelihood that different words will appear based on a user’s input text.
+This means that when you give an AI tool a prompt, it essentially “predicts” the likelihood that different words will appear based on a user’s input text.

 A keyword is what users write into a search engine when they want to find something specific.